jlcarr01/RepData_PeerAssessment1/PA1_template.md

 ```
 It is notable that there are 8 days for which all data are NA (indicated by NaN for the mean daily number of steps above).
 To review if there are any additional NA values, All NA data were plotted and the y-axis limits adjusted to see small numbers.
 In the plots below, one can see that there are exactly 8 days with NA values, so there are no dates where there is a mixture of NA and present data.
 Because of this, one can just set the number of steps to **0** where values are NA.
 (Or even just remove those rows completely, but that's not what the instructions request.)
+(Note: filename for plot is *3-NA_Review* )

 ```r